5l1v3r1/apex-external/README.txt

 External cheat for Apex Legends.
 It uses socket r/w driver and it is made to be usable.

 Written in 35 mins total.
 Be nice.

+Update 11/25/2019
+Source is outdated.
+Keeping it here for historical reasons